 The master’s intervention in language is to produce the master signifier; in anti-Oedipal terms, it is to inaugurate blockage of the desiring flows.
-This is a pre-productive production, one that gets the desiring economy going.
+This is a preproductive production, one that gets the desiring economy going.
 The master signifier—“the subject” as an empty signifier, or “the phallus,” both of which are empty in that they are not tied to a literal body (the “I”) or a literal partial object (the penis)—says nothing but gets everything going.
-Brummell’s witticisms and cutting remarks, his “quizzing,” function similarly as parodic versions of the master signifier’s legislative function.
-To parody the phallus’ role in language is both to unseat its mastery (the Regent is no king) and to reinstate it (my friend the Regent, whom I authorize with my pretend “stick”).
+Brummell’s witticisms and cutting remarks, his quizzing, function similarly as parodic versions of the master signifier’s legislative function.
+To parody the phallus’s role in language is both to unseat its mastery (the Regent is no king) and to reinstate it (my friend the Regent, whom I authorize with my pretend “stick”).
 The subject is a self-produced parodic art object, the phallus is a sham artifice.
-Brummell has dewigged the signifier rather than unseated it, revealing the master/Regent to be just a body-tool after all.
+Brummell dewigs the signifier rather than unseats it, revealing the master/Regent to be just a body-tool after all.

 None of this bothered the Regent; he was, to the contrary, as drawn to this performative play as were Brummell’s other dandy acolytes.
 It was hardly his sexuality that the Regent felt Brummell was challenging during the famous incident of the cut.
-Indeed, the major insight I draw from Lacan’s Seminar XX is that there is no such thing as woman (In Seminar XVII Lacan has already noted that “there is no sexual relation,” 116).
-Neither the Regent nor Brummell were sparring over a woman or even the m(other), but rather the right to castrate another, to keep another man in his place.
-Perhaps until this point of rupture, and Brummell’s fall into a full-fledged psychosis, it is reasonable that, given the unpredictability and arbitrariness of the second half of the Romantic period, that both the Regent and Brummell took it upon themselves to occupy all the positions, male and female, brothers as daddy-mommy-me encapsulated in one body, many personas.
+Indeed, the major insight I draw from Lacan’s Seminar XX is that there is no such thing as woman (in Seminar XVII Lacan has already noted that “there is no sexual relation” [116]).
+Neither the Regent nor Brummell were sparring over a woman, or even the m(other), but rather the right to castrate another, to keep another man in his place.
+Perhaps until this point of rupture, and Brummell’s fall into a full-fledged psychosis, it is reasonable that, given the unpredictability and arbitrariness of the second half of the Romantic period, both the Regent and Brummell took it upon themselves to occupy all the positions, male and female, brothers as daddy-mommy-me encapsulated in one body, and many personas.
 The Regent played these out in resplendent detail, designing outlandish and feminizing outfits for himself, crying in public at theatrical productions and in private over lovers.
-Even his clandestine relationship with Mrs. Fitzherbert might be seen as that of a son desiring his mother (she was six years his senior), rather than a husband.
+Even his clandestine relationship with Mrs. Fitzherbert might be seen as that of a son who desires his mother (she was six years his senior) rather than a husband.
 If Brummell was more restrained in his sexual personae, merely the ambiguity of his dandy costume was enough to suggest multiple sexualities at play.
 Indeed, Brummell’s dandyism is predicated on an androcentric universe; women are there for sexual dalliance, but they are not objects of desire in the usual sense.
 Whereas the Regent took his Romantic psychosis—his schizophrenic selves—rather seriously, he also escaped it when, in cutting Brummell, he restored himself to the paternal function, the patriarch who excludes the woman and the feminine.
-Brummell, on the other hand, because he did not take his psychosis seriously but instead played at it with all his might, fell more deeply into the schizoid state after his fall from power.
+Brummell, on the other hand, because he did not take his psychosis seriously, but instead played at it with all his might, fell more deeply into the schizoid state after his fall from power.
 What had been mere play became his Real projected onto the real in an all too literalizing way.
 If Schreber, the historically true psychotic, merely hallucinated, Brummell discovered his projections were all too real: the poverty that was itself a parody of his former riches, the filthy body that was the Real informing his pristine dandified self.